OAID/TengineKit/docs/POINTORDER.md

-# Landmark Order
+# Face Landmark Order

 ![LandmarkOrder](https://openailab.oss-cn-shenzhen.aliyuncs.com/images/face_points.png)

-# Landmark sequence description：
+# Face Landmark sequence description：
 | order | Annotate |
 | :---: | :---: |
 | 1-37| Key points of the contour of the upper part of the face.
 The sequence of positions detected in a counter-clockwise order starting from near the right ear to ending near the left ear |